kushaldas/tunir/README.md

 Write @@ at the start of the line if you know the command will fail.
 This will count that command failure as a success.

+## How to run the default job?

+$ sudo ./tunir_main.py --job default